 With a 14-month-old at home, Poonam also says she’s undergone an energy shift—making her feel calmer and more inclined to “let the small stuff go,” while being hyper-focussed on priorities.
 And when her daughter occasionally drops in to coo on calls, people have gotten a window into an additional dimension in her life.

 “Isn’t it amazing?” she says.
 “We never use to show that part of our lives.
 And now I’m, virtually, in the living rooms and bedrooms of my colleagues, which I’ve never been in before.
 We’re having real conversations about what’s happening and how best to support each other.
 I love the fact that we’re becoming more authentic and real about who we are, as people.”

 With the pandemic driving a work-from-home environment, Poonam is also grateful to have had more time to spend with her baby and witness milestones.

-“Before, I would have been traveling frequently,” Poonam says.
-“It was a badge of honor to fly to Singapore for an hour-long meeting.”
+“Before, I would have been travelling frequently,” Poonam says.
+“It was a badge of honour to fly to Singapore for an hour-long meeting.”

 But COVID has forced businesses to reset processes and expectations—and in many cases, it’s brought positive changes that will persist.

 “Now we have the mindset, if we can do it remotely, we should do it remotely—which is a great way to reduce our carbon footprint,” Poonam says.
 “We’re also very conscious about maintaining more flexibility in the future to enable that effective work-life integration.”